Frequently Asked Questions#

 How do I find the peak center after a scan?#

-peaks.com # alias for center-of-mass
+peaks.com # x at center-of-mass (centroid)

-peaks.cen["scaler1_ch9"] # center-of-mass for channel 9
+peaks.com["scaler1_ch9"] # centroid for channel 9

-peaks.max["scaler1_ch9"] # position of maximum for channel 9
+peaks.cen["scaler1_ch9"] # FWHM midpoint for channel 9

 How do I get help on a scan plan or function?#